Curtis Enterprises: Transition to Reynard Productions and later activities (1963–2010)

 With Curtis Enterprises' sole completed motion picture 40 Pounds of Trouble finally released, Curtis and Margulies formally activated Reynard Productions, though it would take a few months for Curtis Enterprises' name to stop appearing in the press.
 In contrast to Curtis keeping Curtleigh Productions active solely to receive previously-established film residuals, he kept Curtis Enterprises an active company for the rest of his life, functioning as a servicing company that loaned out the actor to film production companies and studios.
 In addition, 40 Pounds of Trouble would be receiving residuals for several years.
 Curtis Enterprises later served multiple purposes outside of the motion picture industry.

 Curtis and Margulies continued working on Playboy, How Now, Bow Wow, A Most Contagious Game and Room Service through Reynard Productions, in addition to securing several more properties over the next five years.
 How Now, Bow Wow was successfully made in 1963 through Reynard Productions and distributed by Universal Pictures in mid-1964 under the title Wild and Wonderful.
 Reynard Productions wound up its film productions in 1967.

 Curtis used Curtis Enterprises to oversee the development of several business ventures outside of the film industry.
 He looked into starting a restaurant, opening a men's wear shop and forming a record label.
 A noted musician, Curtis also used Curtis Enterprises as a music production company.
 In 1963, Curtis Enterprises financed and executive produced the recording of an album by David Allyn titled This Is My Lucky Day.
 The songs were arranged and the orchestra was conducted by Bob Florence, and Curtis only served as a supervisor, not as the actual audio engineer, mixing engineer or producer.
 This Is My Lucky Day was released by Everest Records in April 1964.
 Curtis later played flute with Dave Mason and Stephen Stills but the sessions, although recorded by Wally Heider Studios, were never released.

 Curtis Enterprises also functioned as an intermediary between Curtis and the sale or showcasing of his paintings.
 By the late 1960s, once Reynard Productions ended its film production activities, Curtis Enterprises no longer held an office at Revue Studios.
-The company's official representative was Joseph Warren, who held at office at 9601 Wilshire Boulevard in Beverly Hills, California.
+The company's official representative was Joseph Warren, who held an office at 9601 Wilshire Boulevard in Beverly Hills, California.